Strengthening animal health services for horses and donkeys in South Sudan

 The goal of the AWELAD project is to help stakeholders understand the importance of animal welfare.

 The project aims to improve the health of horses and donkeys and raise awareness of animal welfare among people, including livestock owners, traders and government officials.
 In addition, community animal health workers (CAHWs) are trained in basic equine and donkey health issues and possible medical measures as well as provided with the necessary materials.
+Along the value chain, income generating activities are promoted in order to support the people in building sustainable livelihoods for them and their families.

 Which of the 17 UN Sustainable Development Goals does this project work towards?